 We have obligations and specific requirements for processing of personal data to enable us to provide services.
 These obligations form what are known as the lawful bases for the processing.

-Where a medical practitioner or patient registers an interest with Medloop to receive more information the legal basis that applies is:
+Where a medical practitioner or patient registers an interest with Medloop to receive more information the lawful basis that applies is:

 - You have provided consent to the processing for the purpose or reason we have described (article 6(1)(a) of GDPR).